 Don’t be afraid of sorting your papers or files too much.
 The more categories of things you come up with, the easier it will be to find exactly what you need when you need it.

 Investing in a filing cabinet may also be a good choice so that all-important papers and information can be found in one organized place.
 This keeps clutter to a minimum.

 2. Being Organized Saves You from Buying New

-Organizing keeps you from buying items you already have, but you’ve forgotten about or lost in your home, car or workplace.
-Because you don’t use them on a regular basis, you’re more likely to forget about a box of bandaids you bought several months ago and never opened, than your car keys or your wallet.
+Organizing keeps you from buying items you already have, but you’ve forgotten about or lost in your home, car, or workplace.
+Because you don’t use them regularly, you’re more likely to forget about a box of bandaids you bought several months ago and never opened than your car keys or your wallet.

 Combined, these types of purchases can end up costing you a significant amount of money for items that you already own.!
 Not great, especially if they have an expiration date.

 Fortunately, this is a very fixable problem.